tyleraadams/locations-map-exercise/README.md

 # Requirements

+1. When `fetchLocations()` is called, display an indication to the user that the locations are loading (this could be a loader or a simple message).

-1. Based on the response from `fetchLocations()`, place corresponding pins on a map (use whatever mapping library you choose).
+2. Based on the response from `fetchLocations()`, place corresponding pins on a map (use whatever mapping library you choose).

-2. Add tooltips that open when clicking a pin.
+3. Add tooltips that open when clicking a pin.
 The tooltip should contain the name and address of the location.

-3. When a user clicks on a tooltip, this should also display all the location data (e.g., name, address, an image, and hours (if present in response), etc.) somewhere else on the page.
+4. When a user clicks on a tooltip, this should also display all the location data (e.g., name, address, an image, and hours (if present in response), etc.) somewhere else on the page.
+For example, you could have the map on one side of the screen and "active" loation details on the other.

 # Optional